d-bl/MAE-gf/docs/snowflakes.md

 ## Introduction

 On this page several snowflake-grounds with 4 pairs are collected.
-Please see the discussion on the [_Notes_][page-tips] page about the difference between spiders and snowflakes.

 ![Snowflake 60][p-snow-60]

 Usually, the little snowflake is drawn as picture on the left, on a 60 degree grid.
 Most of the variants shown on this page benefit of extra pins on the sides.
 As in the picture on the right.
 In the prickings below, the pins are not drawn.
+The little snowflake can also be drawn on a 45 degree grid - especially the ones that are "crossed".
 <p style="clear: both"></p>

 [p-snow-60]: ../images/snow/w-little-snow.png?align=right "snowflake drawing"